rackerlabs/design-system/_component_design/selection-bucket.md

 ## When to use

-Use a selection bucket when the user can select table values across multiple pages of results.
+Use a selection bucket when the table spans multiple pages.
 A selection bucket helps remind the user of prior selections, and provides a way for the user to easily deselect those values.

 {% endcolumn %}